matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 ### `historical` `content` property on any event

 A new `historical` property is defined which can be included in the content of any event to indicate it was retrospectively imported.
+Used as a hint/indication to clients that history didn't originally happen in the room and to add the right semantics to the historical messages.
+Perhaps a little "Historical" flag in the corner of these messages to show that they are maybe a little less trusted in terms of attribution.

 key | type | value | description | Required
 --- | --- | --- | --- | ---